James Paris Lee: The Lee magazine systems and rifles

 The Lee magazine was also adaptable to a variety of cartridges and bolt systems regardless of bullet shape or cartridge length, whereas a non-detachable magazine (such as used on the Mauser Gewehr 98) had to be designed and fitted integrally with the rest of the gun; in order to deepen the magazine of a Mauser, one would have to redesign the entire action, as the magazine is machined integrally with the receiver; the capacity of a tube magazine is constrained by the length of the weapon.
 Because the cartridges were stored in a double column and the magazine wasn't integral to the rifle, the Lee magazine could be easily deepened to store additional cartridges in keeping with evolving small arms doctrine.
-Although no Lee rifle ever carried more than ten rounds (with the exception of the so-called "trench" magazines from the times of WWI, designed for 20 rounds), the design served as the basis for what later became the universal standard for military rifles, the detachable, sheet-metal box magazine.
+Although no Lee rifle ever carried more than ten rounds (with the exception of the so-called "trench" magazines from World War I, which was designed to use a 20-round magazine), the design served as the basis for what later became the universal standard for military rifles, the detachable, sheet-metal box magazine.
 In combat, the detachable magazine theoretically allowed a soldier to carry many loaded magazines, thus speeding reloading time, although this was never practised until much later on.
 At the time Lee's magazine was introduced, rifle magazines were expensive to fabricate and could not be regarded as expendable items.